matiasfalconaro/Tkinter_expense_manager/README.md

 | date              | DATE      |                             |
 | due_date          | DATE      |                             |

-## Note
+## About the project
-This project is developed for educational and demonstration purposes.
-It's a personal project aimed at showcasing Python and Tkinter capabilities in building desktop applications.
+'Expense Manager' is developed for educational purposes, demonstrating Python and Tkinter's capabilities in desktop application development.